Control Who Can View Drupal Nodes: Content Access

 In this list, you can see create, edit and delete but you can’t see view.

 There are a lot of solutions to this problem.
-In this tutorial, we're going to introduce you to one of them: the Content Access module.
-This week we've always recommended Taxonomy Access.
+In this tutorial, we’re going to introduce you to one of them: the Content Access module.
+We also recommend Taxonomy Access.

 What’s the difference between these two modules?

 - Content Access works best if your user roles closely match your content types.

 - Taxonomy Access Control works best if you have a more complicated permissions system and one that doesn’t closely match your content types.

 Access Control for Content Types